 The following visas are available if you are visiting Australia for a short time:

-You’re going to need one of the following visas if you’re moving to Australia from the UK.
+You’re going to need one of the following visas if you’re moving to Australia from the UK for a longer period of time:

 Australian Family and Partner Visas

-For visa holders, you will need to check the details of the visa and whether it allows subsequent entrants and whether you have previously declared the members of your family.
 If you are returning to Australia with children born overseas, you will need to apply for an Australian passport for them.
 The application would be for Australian citizenship by descent.
+You can apply for the following category and relationship type:

 Australia offers Visas to certain skilled workers to help with specific employment sectors.
 The Australian Skilled Occupation List shows all eligible skilled occupations that are eligible to apply for a Visa.